 Trying to explain the difference between losing a baby tooth and having 4 wisdom teeth extracted to a 6-year old proved especially challenging…

-As I reviewed Carolyn’s frustration, I began to notice a comparison to the challenges I encounter when trying, as a white person, to confront racism.
+As I reviewed Carolyn’s frustration, I began to notice a comparison to the challenges I encounter when trying, as a white person, to confront of racism.
 The color of my skin – something I had no part in determining - has afforded me various advantages and benefits that my sisters and brothers with darker skin do not automatically receive.
-The fact that I do not really have to think about my skin color may be chief among them.
-I am used to getting plenty of “attention” without having to work for it.
+The fact that I don’t really have to think about my skin color may be chief among them.
+I’m used to getting plenty of “attention” without having to work for it.

 Recent events have once again exposed the injustice of systems that exist around us.
 As voices from the black community have been elevated in this season, it would be easy for me to put my hands on my hips, stomp my foot, and question, “Why are they the most special?”
 But as Peter Marty recently wrote in an article for Christian Century, “If you’re white, you don’t have to deal with negative assumptions being made about you based on the color of your skin.
 If you’re black, you deal with it every day.”